 The Supervisory Board decides on the remuneration of the members of the Management Board based on clearly defined procedures.
 The remuneration for serving as members of the Management Board was granted taking into account the economic results achieved on the basis of competence and responsibility of the individual members of the Board The amount of remuneration payable to the Management Board members is defined in the resolutions passed by the Company's Supervisory Board on January 12th 2012, December 13th 2012, December 5th 2013, and April 23rd 2015.
 Remuneration paid to the members of the Management Board did not vary from the level of remuneration paid to members of management boards at electromechanical industry companies of comparable size.

 Supervisory Board

 Composition of the Supervisory Board

-As at December 31st 2018, the SECO/WARWICK S.A.
-Supervisory Board consisted of:
+As at the issue date of this Report and as at December 31st 2020 and December 31st 2019, the Supervisory Board of SECO/WARWICK S.A. consisted of: